Watercolor Your New Bundles

 Finally, Take your extensions and lay them directly into your color bath

 Lay them all in and don't pull them out until the water in the bath is clear.
 If the water is clear, that means that the hair is absorbed all of the colors.

 If you're going for more of a pastel color or a tint, use just one bottle of color.
 You may notice that in some YouTube videos people dunk their bundles in their color bath but don't allow them to sit.
-Dunking is going to lead to an uneven color, and your bundles may not all turn out same shade.
+Dunking is going to lead to uneven color, and your bundles may not all turn out the same shade.
 So for the sake of all your extensions coming out in a uniform color allow them to sit in the water until they reach your intended color.

 Follow all this up with your favorite conditioner and allow your extensions to air dry her usual.
 That's it!
 Easy.
 Quick.
 Super simple.

 SZA Slime Green

 Arnell Armon dropped a major treat on us when she recreated SZA’s trend inspiring bone straight Slime Green inches!